phax/peppol-ap-support/README.md

 # News and noteworthy

+v1.0.1 - 2025-04-12
-v1.0.0 - 2025-04-12
+* Make sure, the created timestamps only use millisecond precision v1.0.0 - 2025-04-12
 * Initial version extracted from peppol-commons module as submodule peppol-ap-support
 * The initial package is now `com.helper.peppol.apsupport` to clearly differentiate from the old one